A large bike box containing the 72-pound Himiway all terrain electric cruiser bike showed up…

 I would suggest these 5 standout bike rides in the South Okanagan.

-The Kettle Valley Railway from Myra Canyon to Penticton – tops for fun bike rides in the south Okanagan
+The Kettle Valley Railway from Myra Canyon to Penticton

 My favourite bike ride so far is the Myra Canyon to Penticton section of the Kettle Valley Railway (KVR).
-You need a shuttle unless you want to ride up and back 160 kilometres and most people don’t.
+You need a shuttle unless you want to ride up and back 160 km and most people don’t.

 By starting in Myra Canyon the grade is a constant 2% downhill.
 Highlights include cycling over the railway trestles, the views, ice cream at Chute Lake Lodge, wildlife (we’ve seen black bears) and of course the wineries once you reach the Naramata Bench.
 On a hot day it’s a treat to cool off in the lake.